Remember: in the computer option descriptions, M = memory expansion

 At least on the price front, Tandy wised up and slashed the unit to a much more attractive $199.95 (the printer/plotter/cassette interface got a price drop also, but a much more modest $20 to $219.95).
 This new price tag, shown in the February 1983 ad at left, significantly increased sales and today PC-2's are very plentiful on the used market.
 Tandy also rebadged and sold some of the Sharp memory expanders, released a modified form of the PC-1500's RS-232 interface, and offered a large range of PC-2 specific software which turned out to be the last unique software titles Radio Shack would release for any of their Pocket Computers (although the PC-3 had a "software line" too, its titles were simply retreads of the earlier PC-1 software line).

 One really nice expansion option Tandy did not import is the Sharp CE-161, a 16K memory unit with battery backup.
-Not only does this mean your software can survive a battery change, but it means you can make "temporary ROM" cartridges out of your software.
+Not only does this mean your software can survive a battery change, but it means you can make "temporary ROM" cartridges out of your programs.
 These are not common devices, but they do appear from time to time (including pre-installed in PC-2s being sold by clueless liquidators).
-Because the CE-161 is the exact size of the expansion space and door, the door does not go back over the expansion slot (so a simple look at the underside will tell you if it's present without opening anything).
+Because the CE-161 is the exact size of the expansion space and door, the door doesn't go back over the expansion slot (so a simple look at the underside will tell you if it's present without opening anything).
 In fact, it is so large that it needs a prop piece of plastic installed with it!

 The PC-2's unprecedented hackability in its class spawned a generation of adoring fans, especially when Sharp technical documentation surfaced and circulated allowing bare-metal programming and true emulation.
 Nowhere is this better demonstrated than the outstanding PC1500.COM, where one can find a rich collection of technical documents, games, emulators and manuals.
 Some of the games are extremely impressive for the screen size, including Vanguard clones, a pseudo-3D maze crawl ("Tempter"), shootemups, and a captivating scrolling Pac-Man clone ("Gloupman").
 Unfortunately, the emulators are presently Windows-only.
 Nevertheless, it should be obvious if you've been reading even the tiniest bit up to this point that you really are dealing with a unit on par with its desktop contemporaries.
 If it's not so important that you walk around looking like you have a tumour coming out of your groin, and you want the most powerful, most flexible Tandy Pocket Computer out there, this is your machine.
 The PC-4 is more convenient with its segmented memory and much more portable, and the PC-3 itself has a significant size advantage with similar base memory and peripheral options, but neither of them match the PC-2 for software flexibility or performance.
 If you're seized with a lust for pocket power, there's just no substitute.